 - Avoid "drill and kill" or drilling children to death on the word list.
 While they may be able to recite the list perfectly from memory, that doesn't mean they can read!

-- Use games to make learning fun (Mrs. Gurksy has free games on her site).
+- Use games to make learning fun.
 Games such as Go Fish can be created using Dolch sight word flash cards.

 - Use pictures on flashcards to teach nouns.